 Physiotherapists wishing to provide the GLA:D Australia™ Program must attend one of the GLA:D Australia™ courses.
 Only physiotherapists that have attended the course can provide the GLA:D Australia™ Program.

-The course fee is $500 per attendee, with a 10% discount available to multiple attendees booking together.
+The course fee for 2019 is $500 per attendee, with a 10% discount available to multiple attendees booking together.
 If you are booking multiple attendees, but need to pay separately, please contact Matt Francis for instructions – M.Francis2@latrobe.edu.au

 There are no annual/subscription fees associated with delivering the GLA:D Australia™ Program, other than the course cost.

 The GLA:D Australia™ Program has been set up as an implementation project by researchers at La Trobe’s Sports and Exercise Medicine Research Centre, following on from research by the GLA:D® Program Developers in Denmark, aimed at improving care for people suffering from hip and/or knee osteoarthritis, and as such is not centred around making money or charging fees.

 The GLA:D Australia™ Program is delivered by physiotherapists, and has been adapted from physiotherapist-led programs of GLA:D® Denmark, and GLA:D Canada™.
 The program has been delivered to more than 30,000 Danish participants, with findings indicating significant improvements in pain, function and physical activity, as well as reduced analgesia consumption and fewer sick days.